 Seed Coating vs. Planting Groove Application

-The application of SAPs in agriculture is not limited to seed coating; they can also be applied directly to the planting grooves or soil.
+The application of SAPs in agriculture is not limited to seed coating, they can also be applied directly to the planting grooves or soil.
 Each method offers distinct advantages depending on the crop, soil conditions, and water management practices.
-Barros et al. (2017) evaluated the effects of SAP as a seed coat or applied in planting grooves on the initial development of sorghum seedlings under water deficit conditions.
+Barros et al. (2017) evaluated the effects of SAP applied as a seed coat and within planting grooves on the initial development of sorghum seedlings under water deficit conditions.
 Their findings indicated that both methods increased the growth of aerial parts for sorghum seedlings, suggesting that SAPs can be effective regardless of the application method.

-Seed coating involves applying a thin layer of SAP directly to the seed surface, creating a localized water reservoir around the seed.
+Seed coating involves applying a thin layer of SAP directly to the seed surface, forming a localized water reservoir around the seed.
 This method is particularly beneficial in promoting germination and early seedling establishment, as the SAP provides a readily available source of moisture during the critical stages of development.
-Seed coating is also a cost-effective way to deliver SAPs, as it requires a relatively small amount of material per seed.
+Additionally, seed coating is also a cost-effective way to deliver SAPs, as it requires a relatively small amount of material per seed.

-Planting groove application, on the other hand, involves placing the SAP directly into the furrow or groove where the seeds are planted.
+Conversely, planting groove application involves depositing the SAP directly into the furrow or groove where the seeds are planted.
 This method can provide a larger volume of water to the developing seedlings, which may be advantageous in extremely dry conditions or for crops with high water requirements.
 Planting groove application can also improve soil structure and water infiltration in the immediate vicinity of the roots.
-However, this method requires a larger amount of SAP per unit area compared to seed coating, which may increase the cost.
+However, the higher SAP volume required per unit area increases application costs compared to seed coating.

 Adireddy et al. (2024) explored different application methods of indigenous hydrogels, including seed treatment, slurry application, and soil application, on crop yield and water productivity in a soybean-wheat cropping system.
 They found that seed treatment and slurry application of superabsorbent polymer hydrogel improved system productivity and water productivity, highlighting the effectiveness of these methods in enhancing crop performance.